influxdata/docs-v2/content/influxdb/v1.8/tools/influx_inspect.md

 Default value is `false`.
 Note: This can use a lot of memory.

-### `report-disk <data_dir>`
+### `report-disk`

 Use the `report-disk` command to review disk usage by shards and measurements for TSM files in a specified directory.
 Useful for determining disk usage for capacity planning and identifying which measurement or shard is using the most space.
-The default location is `~/.influxdb/data/`.

 Calculates the total disk size by database (`db`), retention policy (`rp`), shard (`shard`), tsm file (`tsm_file`), and measurement (`measurement`).

 #### Syntax

 ```
-influx_inspect report-disk [ options ] <data_dir>
+influx_inspect report-disk [ options ]
 ```

 #### Options